atedeg/mdm/docs/_docs/domain-analysis/context-map.md

   `MilkPlanning` and `ProductionPlanning` are downstream *core domains* so it's necessary to insert an *Anti-Corruption Layer* between them and `ClientOrders`.
   Moreover, `ClientOrders` is going to be a *generic* bounded context, as reported in the Core Domain Chart.
 - `MilkPlanning [D, ACL]  <- [U] Restocking`
-  `MilkPlanning` asks to `Restocking` the remaining quantity of milk and informs `Restocking` to place an order for the required amount of milk.
+  `MilkPlanning` asks `Restocking` the remaining quantity of milk and informs `Restocking` to place an order for the required amount of milk.
-  In addition it asks to `Restocking` the quantity of milk used in the previous year.
+  In addition it asks `Restocking` the quantity of milk used in the previous year.
   `MilkPlanning` is a downstream core domain since `Restocking` provides a service to it and the latter is going to be a generic bounded context, as reported in the Core Domain Chart.
 For all these reasons `MilkPlanning` has an Anti-Corruption Layer on its side.
 - `ClientOrders [D, CF] <- [U] Pricing`